jaepass/commercejs-react-functional/TUTORIAL.md

 npm install prop-types
 ```

+### 3.1 Create our product item component

 Going back to our created `ProductItem.js`, start by creating a function component and name it `ProductItem`.
 This component will render the individual product card.
 We then pass in the `product` parameter which the parent component will parse out as each individual product item.
 You will reference this property to access each product's image, name, description, and price via `.media.source`, `.name`, `.description` and `.price` in the return statement.

-In Chec, product descriptions return HTML which means if we were to render out `product.description`, we would get a string that returns the html tags along with the description.
-In general, setting HTML from code is risky because it’s easy to inadvertently expose your users to a cross-site scripting (XSS) attack.
-You can set HTML directly from React, but you have to type out `dangerouslySetInnerHTML` and pass an object with a `__html` key, to remind yourself that it might be dangerous.
-But because we know we can trust the API responses, this is the best approach to take to render out our product description.

 ```jsx
 import React from 'react';